nvkelso/geo-how-to/README.md

 * [Generalize your data](https://github.com/nvkelso/geo-how-to/wiki/Generalize your data) - Seriously.
 Your maps will look better and load faster.

 * [GeoJSON](https://github.com/nvkelso/geo-how-to/wiki/GeoJSON) - Make it smaller.
 Giving your data the precision it's accuracy deserves.

+* [Kartograph](http://kartograph.org/) - Kartograph is a new framework for building interactive vector map applications without Google Maps or any other mapping service.
+It was created with the needs of designers and data journalists in mind.
+Tons of map projections, gracefully degrades to IE7.
+Great for thematic maps that are smaller scale than 1:250,000.

 * [MaPublisher](https://github.com/nvkelso/geo-how-to/wiki/MaPublisher) - Make maps in Adobe Illustrator.